-The Bureau of Labor Statistics reports that the median salary for all paralegals was $46,680 per year as of 2010.1 Some senior corporate paralegals make six figures annually and often have supervisory responsibilities.
-The job market for paralegals seeking to specialize in corporate law is somewhat limited in terms of entry level positions.
+The Bureau of Labor Statistics reports that the median salary for all paralegals was $46,990 per year as of 2012.1 Salary can increase with experience and additional responsibilities with the top 10% of paralegals earning more than more than $75,410.1 The job market for paralegals seeking to specialize in corporate law is somewhat limited in terms of entry level positions.
 Private firms are the largest employer of paralegals in this field and typically hire only experienced paralegals, due to the high risk of client lawsuits against the firm.
 The SEC and Federal and State governments can fine corporations for not following regulations; and corporations can sue their lawyers if the lawyer was responsible for the company getting fined (paperwork not filed with the S.E.C. for instance).

 - CERT: Paralegal Studies